Backgrounder on Biological Effects of Radiation

-About half of the total annual average U.S. individual's radiation exposure comes from natural sources.
-The other half is mostly from diagnostic medical procedures.
-The average annual radiation exposure from natural sources is about 310 millirem (3.1 millisieverts or mSv).
-Radon and thoron gases account for two-thirds of this exposure, while cosmic, terrestrial, and internal radiation account for the remainder.
-No adverse health effects have been discerned from doses arising from these levels of natural radiation exposure.
+On average, a U.S. resident receives an annual radiation exposure from natural sources of about 310 millirem (3.1 millisieverts or mSv).
+Radon and thoron gases account for two-thirds of this exposure.
+Cosmic, terrestrial, and internal radiation account for the rest.

-Above background levels of radiation exposure, the NRC requires that its licensees limit maximum radiation exposure to individual members of the public to 100 mrem (1mSv) per year, and limit occupational radiation exposure to adults working with radioactive material to 5,000 mrem (50 mSv) per year.
-NRC regulations and radiation exposure limits are contained in Title 10 of the Code of Federal Regulations, Part 20
+Natural and man-made radiation may come from different sources, but both affect us in the same way.
+The NRC does not regulate background radiation.
+But the NRC does require its licensees to limit exposure to members of the public to 100 mrem (1 mSv) per year above background.
+Exposure to adults working with radioactive materials must be below 5,000 mrem (50 mSv) per year.
+NRC's radiation exposure limits are contained in Title 10 of the Code of Federal Regulations, Part 20.

 Biological Effects of Radiation

-We tend to think of biological effects of radiation in terms of their effect on living cells.
-For low levels of radiation exposure, the biological effects are so small they may not be detected.
-The body has repair mechanisms against damage induced by radiation as well as by chemical carcinogens.
-Consequently, biological effects of radiation on living cells may result in three outcomes: (1) injured or damaged cells repair themselves, resulting in no residual damage; (2) cells die, much like millions of body cells do every day, being replaced through normal biological processes; or (3) cells incorrectly repair themselves resulting in a biophysical change.
+We tend to think of the effects of radiation in terms of how it impacts living cells.
+For low levels of exposure, the biological effects are so small they may not be detected.
+The body is able to repair damage from radiation, chemicals and other hazards.
+Living cells exposed to radiation could: (1) repair themselves, leaving no damage; (2) die and be replaced, much like millions of body cells do every day; or (3) incorrectly repair themselves, resulting in a biophysical change.

-The period of time between radiation exposure and the detection of cancer is known as the latent period and can be many years.
-Those cancers that may develop as a result of radiation exposure are indistinguishable from those that occur naturally or as a result of exposure to other carcinogens.
-Furthermore, National Cancer Institute literature indicates that other chemical and physical hazards and lifestyle factors (e.g., smoking, alcohol consumption, and diet) contribute significantly to many of these same diseases.
+The time between radiation exposure and the detection of cancer is known as the latent period.
+This period can be many years.
+It is often not possible to tell exactly what causes any cancer.
+In fact, the National Cancer Institute says other chemical and physical hazards and lifestyle factors (e.g., smoking, alcohol consumption and diet) make a significant contribution to many of these same diseases.

-High radiation doses tend to kill cells, while low doses tend to damage or alter the genetic code (DNA) of irradiated cells.
+High radiation doses (greater than 50,000 mrem, or 500 mSv) tend to kill cells.
+Low doses may damage or alter a cell's genetic code, or DNA.
 High doses can kill so many cells that tissues and organs are damaged immediately.
 This in turn may cause a rapid body response often called Acute Radiation Syndrome.
 The higher the radiation dose, the sooner the effects of radiation will appear, and the higher the probability of death.
-This syndrome was observed in many atomic bomb survivors in 1945 and emergency workers responding to the 1986 Chernobyl nuclear power plant accident.
-Approximately 134 plant workers and firefighters battling the fire at the Chernobyl power plant received high radiation doses – 80,000 to 1,600,000 mrem (800 to 16,000 mSv) – and suffered from acute radiation sickness.
-Of these, 28 died within the first three months from their radiation injuries.
-Two more patients died during the first days as a result of combined injuries from the fire and radiation.

-Because radiation affects different people in different ways, it is not possible to indicate what dose is needed to be fatal.
-However, it is believed that 50% of a population would die within thirty days after receiving a dose of between 350,000 to 500,000 mrem (3500 to 5000 mSv) to the whole body, over a period ranging from a few minutes to a few hours.
-This would vary depending on the health of the individuals before the exposure and the medical care received after the exposure.
-These doses expose the whole body to radiation in a very short period of time (minutes to hours).
-Similar exposure of only parts of the body will likely lead to more localized effects, such as skin burns.
+Because radiation affects people in different ways, it is not possible to say what dose is going to be fatal.
+Experts believe that 50 percent of people would die within thirty days after receiving a whole body dose of 350,000 to 500,000 mrem (3,500 to 5,000 mSv) over a period ranging from a few minutes to a few hours.
+Health outcomes would vary depending on how healthy the person is before the exposure and the medical care they receive.
+If the exposure affects only parts of the body, such as the hands, effects will likely be more localized, such as skin burns.

-Genetic effects and the development of cancer are the primary health concerns attributed to radiation exposure.
-The likelihood of cancer occurring after radiation exposure is about five times greater than a genetic effect (e.g., increased still births, congenital abnormalities, infant mortality, childhood mortality, and decreased birth weight).
-Genetic effects are the result of a mutation produced in the reproductive cells of an exposed individual that are passed on to their offspring.
-These effects may appear in the exposed person's direct offspring, or may appear several generations later, depending on whether the altered genes are dominant or recessive.
+Genetic effects and cancer are the primary health concerns from radiation exposure.
+Cancer would be about five times more likely than a genetic effect.
+Genetic effects might include chromosome changes, stillbirths, congenital abnormalities, and infant and childhood mortality.
+These effects can result from a mutation in the cells of an exposed person that are passed on to their children.
+These effects may appear almost immediately if the damaged genes are dominant.
+Or they may appear several generations later if the genes are recessive.

-Although radiation-induced genetic effects have been observed in laboratory animals (given very high doses of radiation), no evidence of genetic effects has been observed among the children born to atomic bomb survivors from Hiroshima and Nagasaki.
+While scientists have observed genetic effects in lab animals given very high doses of radiation, no evidence of genetic effects has been seen in the children born to Japanese atomic bomb survivors.